dendronhq/dendron-site/vault/dendron.faq.md

 Pods are a means of data migration.
 You can import/export notes from other tools in and out of Dendron

-Internally for example, we use google docs to take meeting notes collaboratively and then we use the gdoc import pod to turn it into a Dendron note
+Internally for example, we use Google Docs to take meeting notes collaboratively and then we use the gdoc import pod to turn it into a Dendron note

 You can read more about them [[here|dendron.topic.pod]].